kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 If you want to use the GUI to create the SCCM Application as well, you'll also need the appropriate rights in Configmgr and the GUI must run on your primary site server.

-Logging is included in the GUI and if you have Powershell 5, it will try to install [Kim's Logging module](http://www.oscc.be/powershell/Logging-in-PowerShell/) so that logging is done in the CMtrace format.
+Logging is included in the GUI and if you have Powershell 5 (or greater), it will try to install [Kim's Logging module](https://gallery.technet.microsoft.com/scriptcenter/Log4Net-Powershell-Module-0d7deacd) so that logging is done in the CMtrace format.
 If that fails, logging will be done to a regular text file.

 The location of the logs for now is c:\temp\PSAPPgui

 # Using the GUI #

+First things first, Copy the entire content of the GUI, for now, to your SCCM Primary site.
+That should include the following files/Folders :

+- Toolkit (subfolder - holds the full PS App deployment toolkit)
+- Deploy-Application.PS1 (The template I build upon)
+- MainWindow.XAML (My GUI file)
+- OSCCLogo.jpg (needs no further explanation)
+- PSAPP_GUI.PS1 (The file you need to run !)

-When you start the GUI (by launching PSAPP_GUI.PS1) you should see the interface that allows you to create a new application.
+When you start the GUI (by launching PSAPP_GUI.PS1 from a Powershell cmd prompt) you should see the interface that allows you to create a new application.
 There are a few required fields :

 - Application Vendor